Buffden/battle-arena/docs/05-PROJECT_MANAGEMENT/EPICS/EPIC_VS_4_PROFILE_AND_PROGRESSION.md

 ---

-### VS-4-2: Implement player profile update with display name and avatar
+### VS-4-2: Player Profile Update with Display Name and Avatar URL Upload

 **User Story:** As a player, I want to update my profile (display name, avatar) so that I can personalize my account.